linnlattoo-cloud/linnlattoo-cloud/README.md

 ## 🏆 Highlights

 - 🟡 **AWS Community Builder (Cloud Operations)** — selected by AWS in **March 2025** for demonstrated passion, technical contributions, and community impact.
-- 🔁 Promoted rapidly from Intern to Engineer in under 12 months for high performance at Protocol Solutions.

 ---